SpiritAxolotl/woah-its-rex/README.md

 - [x] Make spawn messages work again
 - [x] Make spawn logs generate in the correct order again
 - [x] Fix white hearts not having logs? (on pick 6?)
-- [x] Fix XY coords on "location" being NaN sometimes?
+- [ ] Fix XY coords on "location" being NaN sometimes?
+  - it's persistent ughh
 - [ ] Make the audio work properly (completely untested)
 - [x] Fix inventory variant being set to 0 sometimes
+- [ ] Fix whatever causes the game to either freeze for a bit or just stop mining when automining
+- [ ] Fix latest spawns not displaying when it should be ???

 ## New features
 - [x] Softcode things that will be harder to scale